stateofprojects/studyai/README.md

 # StudyAI

-An AI-powered study assistant that helps you learn any topic through quizzes, summaries, and explanations — built with Python and the Gemini API.
+An AI-powered study assistant that helps you learn any topic through quizzes, summaries, and explanations.
+Supports both cloud AI (Gemini) and fully offline local AI (LM Studio).

 ## Features
 - 📝 Quiz mode — generates 5 questions on any topic